MONKEY BUSINESS TEAM

 Event Coordinator

-Sayaka Toyama was born in Nagano, Japan, and studied writing and literature at Emerson College in Boston.
+SAYAKA TOYAMA was born in Nagano, Japan, and studied writing and literature at Emerson College in Boston.
 After working for the New York studio of Japanese artist Takashi Murakami, she founded Curious Corners in 2014 as the anchor for her various projects to promote Japanese culture through art, design, literature, and textiles.
 She also serves as the consulting director of Seizan Gallery New York.